TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 116/Psalms 116.5.md

 ---

-Gracious is Jehovah, and righteous; Yea, our God is merciful.
+Yahweh is Gracious and righteous.
+Yes, our God is merciful.